jnkroeker/phaction-frontend/README.md

         in order to run a local express API server to 'hydrate' my Server-Side Rendered pages.

         TODO: use my Khyme API to hydrate pages.

+03-22-2023

+    Added Redux to project with next-redux-wrapper package